shelleywong/CSCI211-Course-Materials/Programs/program02.md

 ```
 8. Use the array of 100 pointers to `Video` objects to hold the videos (instead of the temp_video_pointer above).
 Instead of printing immediately after each video is read, print all the Videos in the array after you are done reading all the input.
 The output of your program should be complete except for the order of the videos.
 Make sure everything is working before you move on.
 9. Implement the sorting of the videos.
 Do not start this step until you have tested your program and are sure all the other components are working.
-10. Before exiting main(), use the delete operator to free all dynamically alloated memory.
+10. Before exiting main(), use the delete operator to free all dynamically allocated memory.
 11. Read the requirements carefully to make sure your program is complete.

 ## General Requirements